I'm sooo not good at torturing so i outsource it to stalin

 A profound disappointment settled over me.
 These weren't the compact, promising shapes of banknotes or land deeds.
 They were large, cumbersome canvases.

 And he didn't stop there.
 He unrolled one with a flourish, ensuring I saw the pencil doodles scrawled across it.
-They were not, I noted with a dry internal sigh, the kind of masterpiece that could be converted into food.
+They were not, I noted with a dry internal sigh, the kind of western style of oil paintings I had seen from magazines, the kind I understood that could be converted into currency.

 He held the edges of the paper with undue care and turned to me, expecting my judgement.

 I pinched the bridge of my nose.
 "Very..."
 I let my gaze drift over the smudged landscape.
-A wobbly mountain, a lake, some sickly trees, and a train hidden between the trees. "...unexpected."
+A wobbly mountain, a lake, some sickly trees, and a train hidden between the trees.
+In a way, they had their charm. "...refreshing."

 The old man peeked at me several times, clearly waiting for a sonnet of praise to fall from my lips.
 I didn't offer him anything more than silence.